hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter28.md

 Usually, an Oracle database has the following table spaces:

 - The `system` and the auxiliary `sysaux` table spaces, which are always created.
-- Table spaces created to store user data.
+- Table spaces are created to store user data.
 - The `undo` table space, which is used solely for storing undo information for transaction management and recovery.
 - `Temporary` table spaces.